 Nail clipping or trimming is an essential part of grooming your Boston Terrier.
 However, this can be scary and stressful for your pooch. 🙁

-So, the first thing you should do is get your dog used to having his paws touched and handled – this should happen long before you try to trim his nails.
+So, the first thing you should do is get your dog used to have his paws touched and handled – this should happen long before you try to trim his nails.

 How to Get Your Boston Terrier Used To Nail Clipping